 LOCAL ACCOMMODATION FOR VISITS

-Below are some of the local hotels that we use for the overflow of wedding guests or for couples that come for a overnight visit in the closed season when we may not be able to accommodate overnight an stay at our own properties:
+Below are some of the local hotels we use for the overflow of wedding guests, or for couples visiting us during the closed season when we may not be able to accommodate overnight an stay at our own properties:

 This lovely hotel has 18 clean, modern, air-conditioned bedrooms, a swimming pool and views of the surrounding countryside.
 Very reasonable rates, and close.
 It’s a perfect spot for guests.
 They are very popular in the summer as they host lots of local weddings so best to contact them early if you want to be sure to secure their rooms for your guests.

 A great location as it is right in the heart of Auch, our local town.
 It is a lovely old building in the main square, close to the Cathedral and near all the main bars and restaurants.
 The building is in the process of a long refurbishment so not all rooms are the same standard but the location is a real benefit.

 This chain hotel that have been recently refurbished with new beds, decor and furnishings.
 It is on the outskirts of Auch so good access for the main access route but there is not much around within walking distance.
 It very good value so well worth thinking about for more budget conscious guests.